-BIND 9.18 requires libuv 1.x or higher.
+BIND 9.19 requires libuv 1.34.0 or higher.
 On older systems, an updated libuv package needs to be installed from sources such as EPEL, PPA, or other native sources.
 The other option is to build and install libuv from source.

 OpenSSL 1.0.2e or newer is required.
 If the OpenSSL library is installed in a nonstandard location, specify the prefix using --with-openssl=<PREFIX> on the configure command line.
-To use a PKCS#11 hardware service module for cryptographic operations, engine_pkcs11 from the OpenSC project must be compiled and used.
+To use a PKCS#11 hardware service module for cryptographic operations, engine\pkcs11 from the OpenSC project must be compiled and used.